dedelala/cv/cv.md

 <div class="pb"></div>

 ## Employment History

+### Development Operations Engineer

+2017 (June) - Present, MYOB Technology

+#### Achievements

+* Invited to present a Go/DevOps talk at REA Group
+* Invited to deliver a guest lecture explaining devops to masters students
+* Delivered a 2 hour workshop on Go SAM API Gateways to an AWS programming meetup, and internally to MYOB.
+* Winner of three consecutive hackdays and counting

+#### Responsibilities

+* Design and operation of AWS automation fleet
+* Owners of source control and artifact management
+* Provisioning AWS accounts
+* Coaching repo and CI/CD patterns

 ### IT Consultant

 2015 – 2017 (April), Melbourne University Student Union Ltd

 #### Achievements

+* Pitched, developed and deployed an organizational knowledgebase
+* Developed scripts to automate backup of LAMP servers on a Windows network
+* Repaired an operations database corrupted by a third party software upgrade
+* Re-kitted a live broadcast internet radio station
+* Constructed a portable video conferencing system

+#### Responsibilities

 * Administered IT infrastructure for a large organization within a university
+* Oversaw a diverse set of technical projects
 * Provided full-stack web developer support for multiple websites
-* Deployed a departmental wiki farm (knowledgebase) integrated with Active Directory
-* Repaired an operations database corrupted by a third party software upgrade
-* Re-kitted a live broadcast internet radio station
 * First responder to network/web security issues
-* Constructed a portable video conferencing system
 * Supported IT services and the projects division with ongoing projects
 * Offered genial and proficient technical support in person

 ### Senior AV Technician

 2007 – 2015, University of Melbourne Student Union Inc

 #### Achievements

-* Implemented a business software transition for an audio visual hire department
+* Implemented a business software transition for an AV production and hire department
-* Managed live music and audio visual productions across several universities
 * Produced a world-first public demonstration event with Microsoft
 * Onsite production manager for a street festival (5 stages)
+* Officially commended for my actions during a fire while working on a public event
+* Stuck a microphone on four of the last five Prime Ministers of Australia

+#### Responsibilities

+* Managed live music and AV productions across several universities
-* Onsite technical support for corporate and academic conferences
+* Onsite technical support (AV and IT) for corporate and academic conferences
+* Supervised junior technicians onsite
 * Trained peers and customers in the safe use of audio visual equipment
-* Officially commended for my actions during a fire while working on a public event
+* Ran an AV production and hire department

 ## Education

 ### RMIT